threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/output_data.md

 dict_keys(['img', 'id', 'depth'])
 ```

-If you want to capture images on every `communicate()` call, or never capture images, set the `image_frequency` parameter in the Replicant constructor, which accepts an [`ImageFrequency`](../../python/replicant/image_frequency.md) value:
+If you want to capture images on every `communicate()` call, or never capture images, set the `image_frequency` parameter in the Wheelchair Replicant constructor, which accepts an [`ImageFrequency`](../../python/replicant/image_frequency.md) value:

 ```python
 from tdw.controller import Controller